V0ldek/Usosfetch/README.md

 ## Behaviour

-The script is not exactly the smartest.
+The script is not exactly the smartest (it's a webscraper).
 It makes a lot of assumptions about the webpage it's used on (since my intention wasn't really to use it for anything else than to satisfy my own laziness in checking the USOSWeb webpages for my grades).
 The script performs the following steps: